Eyelid Surgery for Washington, D.C.

 If you are concerned about signs of aging around your eyes, you are not alone.
-The eye is the second most common area of concern for patients in the Washington DC area.
-The great news is that eyelid surgery can restore your rested and alert appearance and convey a youthful sense of energy.
+The eye is the second most common area of concern for women and men.
+The great news is that eyelid surgery, technically called blepharoplasty, helps people in the Washington, D.C., area restore your rested and alert appearance and convey a youthful sense of energy.

 How Eyes Age & How Eyelid Surgery Helps

-Over time, the skin of the upper and lower eyelids stretches.
-This creates an impression of fatigue.
-In addition, the fatty tissue that surrounds and supports the eye begins to bulge over time, creating a puffy, tired or angry appearance.
-Surgical repair of these conditions is called blepharoplasty.
-While this surgery can also make improvements in the fine wrinkles on the lower lids and “crow’s feet” on the side of the eye, it cannot eradicate them completely.
+Over time, the skin of the upper and lower eyelids thins and sags creating an impression of fatigue.
+In addition, the fatty tissue that surrounds and supports the eye begins to bulge over time, creating a puffy, tired, or angry appearance.
+Eyelid surgery can correct these concerns.
+While this procedure can also make improvements in the fine wrinkles on the lower lids and “crow’s feet” on the side of the eye, it cannot eradicate them completely.
 Laser resurfacing can be used to further smooth out these wrinkles.
 Sometimes, sagging skin hangs down onto the lashes and obstructs vision.
 Repairing this extreme condition is considered a medical necessity and may be covered by insurance.

 During blepharoplasty, the excess skin, muscle, and protruding fat are removed.
 The resulting scar on the upper eyelid usually is hidden in the crease formed when the eyelid opens.
 The extension of the scar to the side is also hidden.
 In some cases, a brow lift is also performed to raise sagging eyebrows and open the upper eye area further.